0x3639/zenon-developer-commons/docs/notes/bitcoin-spv-feasibility.md

 # Bitcoin SPV Feasibility (Notes)

-This note sketches why Bitcoin transaction verification via SPV is *cryptographically possible* within Zenon’s ledger model.
+This note sketches why Bitcoin transaction verification via SPV is *cryptographically possible* within Zenon's ledger model.

+Zenon could consume Bitcoin as a unilateral fact oracle: verifying external consensus outputs (finality, ordering, cost) without executing Bitcoin or coordinating bidirectionally.

-This is not a proposal, roadmap, or implementation claim.
+This demonstrates mathematical feasibility only and is not current functionality, active development, or a implementation commitment.

 ---